jrjones99/web-dev-spring-2021/week-1/day-1/README.md

 7. What is the difference between Inline and Block elements?
 8. Why is it important to understand the difference between Inline or Block elements?

+### Things students forget
+- image tags need a width and height to show
+- image tags need the exact relative path to the image as the value of the src attribute
+- if you are using live-server you need to host the image and video files with the html file for it to show
+- when using a table there some default settings like verical alignment which you can change and see in chrome dev tools

  ### Extra time
  - correct prework
  - Mac users install and use spectacle